 Warning: Please note that this application rule is obsolete and should not be used anymore.
-If you still need information on this, please refer to the Administration Guide.
 We recommend using application hash database rules instead.

-5 Application behavior rules
+7 Application behavior rules

 Use application behavior control to accomplish the following results:

 - Prevent an application (or process, script) from being started from within an allowed application, thus causing a potential danger to your system. - Specify which type of access you want to grant a particular application (e.g. read or write access to files or the registry).